University Policies and Procedures Manual (previously Business Policies and Procedures Manual)

 Generally, an employee does not receive a salary adjustment when moving to another position with a comparable salary range.
 The department may contact HRS to discuss a possible exception based on a unique job or on employee qualifications prior to making an offer to the employee.
 HRS considers the operational size of the unit and scope of duties as well as other factors when determining the appropriate salary.

 Occasionally, employees are expected to assume some of the duties associated with a vacant position.
-However, it is only when an employee is appointed as “acting” or “interim” that a base salary adjustment may occur.
+However, it is only when an employee is appointed as “acting” or “interim” that a base salary adjustment may occur, given the following:

-• The appropriate appointing authority must authorize the acting or interim appointment.
+• The appropriate appointing authority authorizes the acting or interim appointment;

-• The employee must meet the minimum requirements of the position.
+• The employee meets the minimum requirements of the position;

-• The employee’s temporary salary is determined by the salary of the position in which the employee is acting or interim.
+• The employee’s temporary salary is determined by the salary of the position in which the employee is acting or interim; and

-• Acting or interim appointments typically range from three months to eighteen months.
+• The acting or interim appointment ranges from three months to eighteen months.

 The Vice President and Chief Human Resource Officer must authorize executive-level acting or interim AP appointments with the following titles: